-Vegan fajitas with beans and corns - delicious, easy, quick vegan meal.
-These are easy and quick vegetarian or vegan fajitas for a meatless meal.
-This is the best when you don't feel like cooking, best for weeknight dinners.
+Vegan fajitas with beans and corn - delicious, easy, quick vegan meal.
+These are easy and quick vegan fajitas for a meatless meal.
+This is the best when you don't feel like cooking and for weeknight dinners.

 We love Tex-Mex cuisine a lot.
-I make fajitas often.
-Mostly vegetarian and vegan fajitas only.
-There are different ways to make these vegetarian fajitas.
-Even these fajitas are meatless but too delicious and flavorful with loads of plant proteins.
+I make these vegan fajitas so often since they are easy to make and take less effort.
+There are different ways to make these vegan fajitas.
+Even though these fajitas are meatless, they are too delicious and flavorful with many plant proteins.

 - these are delicious, flavorful